Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 existing Ed-Fi installations have critical reporting and analytics systems that currently integrate directly with the ODS database.
-We are committed to working with the community to create a pathway that allows agencies to leverage their existing data integrations; for example, there is a proposal to build database views that look like the tables from the ODS database.
+We are committed to working with the community to create a pathway that allows agencies to leverage their existing data integrations.

 \* Caveats: the base URLs will be different in the Data Management Service compared to the ODS/API.
 The differences between the two can easily be bridged if needed by changing client code to query the root endpoint (Discovery API), or with special redirection rules in an API Gateway application sitting in front of the Data Management Service.

 ## Q: Will integrations built for the Admin API continue to work with the new system?